Cultural Objects (Protection from Seizure) Act 2022

 Government Spending

-The bill is not expected to have a significant direct impact on UK government spending.
-The cost of administering the extended protection period is likely to be minimal.
+The bill is not expected to have a significant impact on government spending.
+No specific figures are provided in the bill text regarding budgetary implications.

 Groups Affected

-- Museums and Galleries: Will benefit from the extended protection period for loaned cultural objects, reducing the risk of seizure or forfeiture during temporary exhibitions.
+- Museums and galleries: Benefit from extended protection for loaned cultural objects, reducing the risk of seizure during temporary exhibitions.

 Powered by nyModel